Hidden Gems in Lisbon

 • Flora e Fauna: This place serves fantastic breakfast, fluffy pancakes, bowls and more.
 It’s very stylish and the many plants make it a gem in the city.

 • Vegan Nata: A family-run bakery with two locations in Bairro Alto and Campo de Ourique.
-They make completely vegan Pastéis de Nata.
+They make completely vegan pastéis de nata.
 So also for people with lactose intolerance or an egg allergy.

-Our shopping insider tips for Lisbon
+Our insider tips for shopping in Lisbon

 A Loja Azul in Lisbon